I Teach Physical Education in Tokyo

 About This Novel

-The human heart and ghosts, desire and revenge.
-The so-called monsters are actually you and me.
-The above is the inexplicable introduction to the second-grade version, and the following is the regular version: A teenager who has been working as a teacher in the mountains for more than ten years has gone down the mountain to be a teacher.
-The school where ghosts are rampant, and the teenager who only has a handful of strength and Buddhism is trying to be a competent physical education teacher.
-PS: It mainly writes about the students of the school.
-It is a group portrait, a group portrait, a group portrait!
+Human heart and ghosts, desire and revenge The so-called monsters are you and me --The above is the inexplicable introduction to the second-grade version, and the following is the normal version: A young man who has been practicing (Buddhism?)
+In the mountains for more than ten years came down to become a teacher.
+The school where ghosts are rampant, but the boy who only has a handful of strength and Dharma Trying to be a competent physical education teacher PS: I mainly write about the students of the school.
+It's a group portrait, a group portrait, a group portrait!
 The protagonist is similar to One Punch Man, spending most of his time fighting

 What Readers Think